‘The Vampire Diaries’ Season 8 Episode 9 Spoilers: Sybil Will Continue To Corrupt Damon

-Fans who thought that Damon is safe from corruption in The Vampire Diaries Season 8 because he’s out of Mystic Falls are sadly mistaken.
-Sybil will continue to corrupt the elder Salvatore brother according to the preview of TVD Season 8 Episode 9.
+Fans who thought that Damon was safe from corruption in The Vampire Diaries Season 8 because he’s out of Mystic Falls are sadly mistaken.
+Sybil will continue to corrupt the elder Salvatore brother, according to the preview of TVD Season 8 Episode 9.

 On Friday, fans got to see the two Salvatore brothers on the road with their emotions turned off.
-It is the first time this has happened in The Vampire Diaries history and fans were certainly excited.
+It is the first time this has happened in Vampire Diaries history and fans were certainly excited.
 While the outcome fell slightly flat, Stefan turning into his old ripper self at the very end has certainly piqued interest.
 As the trailer for Episode 9 suggests, Damon will return to Mystic Falls to get help from Caroline to stop Stefan in his tracks.

 Damon is holding back from the destruction that he could cause.
-Stefan pointed out that reminders of Elena are stopping Damon, which is something that Sybil noticed in the earlier episodes of The Vampire Diaries Season 8.
+Stefan pointed out that reminders of Elena are stopping Damon, something that Sybil noticed in the earlier episodes of The Vampire Diaries Season 8.
 Sure enough, the necklace that Stefan once gave Elena back in Season 1 pulled Damon back from killing an inmate at the end of Friday’s episode.

 It's more than a simple necklace #TheVampireDiaries #Delena pic.twitter.com/RcZ3ctMI8r